 What you need to know

-Electric vehicles (EVs) are vehicles that run on electricity.
+Electric vehicles (EVs) are vehicles that run on electricity and which can be plugged in to recharge.
 They can be powered solely by electric batteries, known as pure electric vehicles, or a combination of batteries and a conventional engine, called plug-in hybrid electric vehicles.

 EV Leadership Group disestablished